-Phase I consisted of a section, approximately one and a half miles long, of four-lane controlled access, toll collection expressway.
+The Phase I Construction Inspections were for a section of approximately 1.5 miles long of four-lane controlled access and toll collection expressway.
 The project scope involved the asphalt roadway, shoulders and medians.
-CSA provided an inspection team, comprised of inspectors and engineers, to manage:

-CSA was responsible for all design scope for the second phase of the project involving approximately five miles of PR-66.
+For the PR-66 Phase II Design, CSA was responsible for all design scope involving approximately five miles of PR-66.
 The expressway has four lanes (two in each direction) with future expansion planned for six lanes.
 The toll plaza at the center of the project is a high-speed toll with four high-speed lanes and eight coin change lanes.
 Due to the proximity of El Yunque National Forest, the environmental aspects of the project required strict adherence to all protective measures.
-The estimated construction cost was approximately $180 M with an additional $50M for land acquisitions.